 If you both plan on contributing to your HSAs, you must have separate accounts.
 This is true even if you’re both covered by the same high-deductible health plan (HDHP).

 Additionally, if you each have your own HSA you can use either to pay for your spouse's eligible expenses without penalty.
 Also, if you both work for employers who offer employer contributions, both of you can take advantage of those contributions if you each have your own account.

 You can each take advantage of the ability to make $1000 catch-up contributions when you turn 55, and you can build your savings faster if your or your spouse's employer contributes money to employee HSAs as part of their benefits package.
 See HSA Contribution Limits - Catch-up Contributions for more information.

 If one partner is a tax dependent of the other partner, and both are covered by a family health plan, only the partner carrying the coverage can open an HSA and only that HSA can be funded.
-Both partners could contribute to the annual max, currently $7,750, and the account holder could pay for the partner's eligible medical expenses with it, but the other partner could not contribute to his or her separate HSA.
+Both partners could contribute to the annual max, $7,750 for 2024, and the account holder could pay for the partner's eligible medical expenses with it, but the other partner could not contribute to his or her separate HSA.